mryndzionek/esm/README.md

 Introduction
 ------------
 Good system design is often about knowing what to avoid.
-Unrestricted use of traditional techniques for writing concurrent software like preemptive threading almost always results in systems that are unpredictable and unreliable.
-Degradation of those two aspects is specially problematic in embedded systems where predictability and reliability is even more important than performance and/or expressiveness.
+Unrestricted use of traditional techniques for writing concurrent software, like preemptive threading, almost always results in systems that are unpredictable and unreliable.
+Degradation of those two aspects is specially problematic in embedded systems where predictability and reliability are even more important than performance and/or expressiveness.

 **Active Object Model** brings the same improvements to behavioral design as